 Other Noteworthy Information for Visiting El Cuyo Mexico

-- El Cuyo has no major grocery stores or even a substantial fruit and veggie shop.
-Make sure to stock up on the basics including fruit and veggies prior to visiting El Cuyo if you plan to do any cooking yourself.
+- El Cuyo has no major grocery stores or a substantial fruit and veggie shop.
+Make sure to stock up on the basics including fruit and veggies, prior to visiting El Cuyo if you plan to do any cooking yourself.

-- There are at least 4 tiendas (2 Modeloramas and 2 Six’s) that serve beer, so your beer needs will be more than taken care of while in El Cuyo.
+- At least four tiendas (2 Modeloramas and 2 Six’s) serve beer, so your beer needs will be more than taken care of while in El Cuyo.

 - There are no ATMs in El Cuyo, so bring cash as many (read: all) businesses are cash only.

-Hopefully you find some of these tips handy when planning your trip to El Cuyo Mexico.
-Let us know what you liked and what you didn’t below!
+Hopefully, you find some of these tips handy when planning your trip to El Cuyo, Mexico.
+Let us know if you think visiting El Cuyo is worth it!

 Looking for More Places to Visit in Mexico

-If you are interested in more Mexico travel inspiration, check out one of our other articles to find our our favorite Mexico destinations!
+If you want more Mexico travel inspiration, check out one of our other articles to find our favorite Mexico destinations!